Baked Sweet Potatoes

 Frequently Asked Questions

-How to Eat Sweet Potatoes for Gut Health?
+How to Cook Sweet Potatoes to support Gut Health?

-Eat them baked, steamed, or mashed with the skin on to maximize fiber content.
-Pair them with gut-friendly foods like yogurt, olive oil, or fermented vegetables for added benefits.
+Consume them baked, steamed or mashed including skin on them to help increase their fiber content.
+Add some gut-friendly foods to them such as yogurt, olive oil, or fermented vegetables to provide an added benefit.

-Top baked sweet potatoes with Greek yogurt, avocado, cinnamon, nuts, or a drizzle of olive oil for added nutrients and gut-friendly fats.
+Then place sweet potato tops (baked) with Greek yogurt, avocado, cinnamon, nuts, or a drizzle of olive oil, both of which add additional nutrition and beneficial fats to the gut.